 As we walk south from the station toward the top of the square, near to where the National Museum now stands, Karim is eager to talk about the life of the homeless, the drugs, the money-laundering, the prostitutes, and the gangs.
 It’s hard for me to know exactly where hard-earned fact blends into fantasy (he certainly has the street cred to know what he’s talking about).
 Even if half of what he says is accurate, it paints a pretty bleak picture.

-Karim says Prague has around 9,000 homeless people and many of them spend their days and nights on or near Wenceslas Square, sleeping in trash containers (dubbed “Interconti” in slang), or in the passages, tunnels, and parks around the train station and top of the square.
+Karim says Prague has around 9,000 homeless people and many of them spend their days and nights on or near Wenceslas Square, sleeping in trash containers (dubbed “Interconti” in slang, an ironic reference to the upscale Intercontinental hotel), or in the passages, tunnels, and parks around the train station and top of the square.

-In Karim’s world, those pretty Art Nouveau and Functionalist buildings, so dear to the heart of architect Petr Kučera, are little more than decorations that line an asphalt turf fought over by a half-dozen or more criminal gangs, including Russians, Black Africans.
+In Karim’s world, those pretty Art Nouveau and Functionalist buildings, so dear to the hearts of architects like Petr Kučera, are little more than decorations that line an asphalt turf fought over by a half-dozen or more criminal gangs, including Russians, Black Africans.
 Bulgarians, and Albanians, who operate under the watchful gaze of an ineffective (and possibly complicit) police force.

 The square’s dividing line, Karim says, is the axis running roughly north-south, defined by Jindřišská and Vodičkova streets.
 This line bisects the square neatly into a wilder, more-lawless upper part and a calmer, more-orderly lower section.